humosaic/DSF-template-compendium-Perumbeti/analysis/logs/2023-02-13_Perumbeti_log.md

 ### Rose:
 **The highlight from the previous FOSS session, such as something you found particularly interesting.
 This could also be something you're excited to implement now.**
 *This week in   FOSS we learned about project and data management.
-We discussed tools for data management including DMPTool.org, openproject.org, and Zenhub/Github Issues.
+We discussed tools for data management including (ds-wizard.org & DMPTool.org: data management plan), (openproject.org, and Zenhub/Github Issues: project management software).
 We also learned FAIR: Findable, Accessible, Interoperable, and Reusable; Along with CARE: Collective benefit, Authority to control, Responsibility, Ethics.

 ### Bud:
 **Something that you are looking forward to digging into deeper.
 This could also be ideas on how to apply concepts to your research in the future.**